null

 Vitamin D Deficiencies

 As life continues to move indoors (as opposed to working outside in the sunlight), synthesizing enough vitamin D becomes problematic.
-Additionally—in the northern hemisphere—anyone north of the 37 degree latitude line (in the US from San Francisco to Philadelphia and in Europe anything north of Sicily) will not be able to synthesize enough vitamin D in the winter.
-Use of sunscreen impairs the body’s ability to synthesize vitamin D since they block UVB rays, and obesity also decreases synthesis.
+Additionally, in the northern hemisphere, anyone north of the 37-degree latitude line (in the US from San Francisco to Philadelphia and in Europe anything north of Sicily) will not be able to synthesize enough vitamin D in the winter.
+The use of sunscreen impairs the body’s ability to synthesize vitamin D since it blocks UVB rays, and obesity also decreases synthesis.

 Vitamin D deficiency can lead to a myriad of symptoms, illnesses, and diseases, including: